Eye exams vary from patient to patient depending on the age and health of the individual and their visual and lifestyle needs.

 - Visual field, focusing, eye alignment, coordination testing, stereopsis, and color vision testing.

-- 3-Dimensional OCT testing when necessary.
+- 3-Dimensional OCT screening and imaging.
 An OCT provides a MRI-like 3D map of the interior of the eye.

 - Laser vision evaluation and consultation.